nummacway/gb300-sf2000-tool/README.md

 - Use combo boxes to select the key and checkboxes to toggle autofire.
 Click _Defaults_ to load the defaults.
 - Click _Save_ to save.
-- Use this button's drop down menu to _Import_ and _Export_ the current mapping.
-Note that importing does not automatically save. _Undo_ will load the last-saved key map from the device. _Defaults_ will reset all consoles' keys.
+- Use this button's drop down menu to _Import_ and _Export_ the current mapping. _Undo_ will load the last-saved key map from the device. _Defaults_ will reset all consoles' keys.
+None of these will automatically save.
 - The last column is the multicore column.
 You can select a core to see its mapping.
 It depends on your GBA mapping, which therefore affects all multicore cores' mappings as well.
+A prefixed `T` is for autofire ("turbo").

 Note that the device's own "Joystick" editor is completely bugged and unusable for many reasons.
 Do not file a bug report unless you _physically_ confirmed that GB300 Tool is wrong.